Houston Guardianship Attorney

 Appointing a guardian over a ward means establishing that a person will have significant control over the finances, medical care, and other personal decisions of the individual.
 Because of the significance of the control exercised and the importance of the position, establishing guardianship is necessarily a difficult process.
 The rules are complex and require a series of careful steps.
 It is essential that you retain the help of a qualified Texas guardianship attorney if you are seeking guardianship for a parent or other loved one in order to make sure you follow the letter of the law and your guardianship is sound.

 Guardianship is not the only option available for ensuring that your loved ones are taken care of when they are unable to make their own decisions.
 You may wish to establish a medical or durable power of attorney, which gives you the power to make decisions on behalf of an individual in certain circumstances without the involvement of a court.
 Alternatively, you can establish a trust which would give a trustee power to manage the finances of the beneficiary.

-Your Texas Attorney Can Help Establish Your Guardianship
+Your Attorneys Can Help Establish Your Guardianship

 Whether to appoint a guardian over an adult relative is a difficult decision, and it can create additional hardship among family members.
 If a guardianship may be appropriate for your loved one, seek out the help of seasoned, client-oriented, and knowledgeable guardianship attorneys who will make the process as simple and smooth as possible.
-With over 20 years of estate planning experience, a Texas guardianship attorney at the Meineke Law Firm can help you through the process and make sure your family is protected.
+With over 20 years of estate planning experience, a Texas guardianship attorney at the Leigh B. Meineke Law Firm can help you through the process and make sure your family is protected.